Deekshasoni135/Walmart-Retail-Analysis-SQL-Python-PowerBI/README.md

 FROM walmart
 GROUP BY payment_method;
 ```
-3. Determine the average, minimum, and maximum rating of categories for each city.
+**3. Determine the average, minimum, and maximum rating of categories for each city.**
 ```sql
 SELECT
 	  Category,